uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Colloquium**
 	- Weekly afternoon talks with visiting speakers, held in [Cody Hall](#ab-common-rooms)
-	- Talks are ususally
+	- Talks are intended to be accessible to astronomy academics, and are from a range of disciplines
+	- 1 hour long
 - **CITA Seminars**
 	- Twice weekly afternoon talks with visiting speakers, held in [MP1318A](#mp-common-rooms)
--
+	- Talks are in
 - [Colloquium](#colloquium)
 		- [CITA Seminars](#cita-seminars)
 		- [Blackboard Talks](#blackboard-talks)